 New Government proposals set to give GPs greater control over their pensions

-The Government has set out proposals to increase the flexibility of NHS pensions after it admitted that a third of GPs refused extra shifts due to pension issues.
+The Government has set out proposals to increase the flexibility of NHS pensions after it admitted the current NHS pension system has created an incentiveof for a third of GPs and consultants to refuse extra shifts.

 In a consultation released today, the Government offered NHS pensions scheme members the option to tailor their pension accrual to the level they want alongside increasing or decreasing their accrual level late in the scheme year.